biomedisa/biomedisa/README.md

 `--epochs` or `-e` INT: number of epochs trained.
 Defaults to 100.

 `--batch-size` or `-bs` INT: batch size.
 Defaults to 24.
-If you have memory error, try to reduce e.g. to 6.
+If you have a memory error, try reducing to 6, for example.

 #### Validate the network during training
 `--val-images` or `-vi` PATH: path to directory with validation images.